-ESR (Energy Storage Resources) and Aggregations comprised comprising of only ESRs only comprised comprising only of Energy Storage Resources' Beginning Energy Level in each interval.
+ESR (Energy Storage Resources)

+Real-Time Dispatch will review each Energy Storage Resource's Beginning Energy Level in each interval.
 Real-Time Dispatch will attempt to prevent dispatching a Self-Managed Energy Storage Resource in a manner that would be infeasible based on its Beginning Energy Level.